verifyica-team/verifyica/docs/content/en/docs/getting-started/quick-start.md

 linkTitle: "Quick Start"
 weight: 2
 description: >
-  Write and run your first Verifyica test in 5 minutes
+  Write and run your first Verifyica test in 5 minutes.
+Beginner-friendly guide for Java developers.
+date: 2026-02-15
+lastmod: 2026-02-15
 ---

 This guide will walk you through creating and running your first Verifyica test.